 - stiff neck, sensitivity to light or ongoing poor eating.

-For children, see your doctor or nurse for an ear check at 4 to 6 weeks to make sure the fluid has cleared.
+For children, see your doctor or nurse for an ear check after 4 to 6 weeks to make sure the fluid has cleared.

 It's not easy to prevent ear infections, but the following may help reduce the risk: